 Verdict: the Maker

 The Maker utilizes an incredible new technology to truly open up a new world of cutting.
 You can cut 3x as many materials, including dense leather, matboard, and wood.
 It engraves better, scores better, and debosses better.
-It even cuts paper and vinyl more accurately, as the turning technology of the Adaptive Tool System lets you cut out smaller lettering out of thing materials.
+It even cuts paper and vinyl more accurately, as the turning technology of the Adaptive Tool System lets you cut out smaller lettering out of thicker materials.

 Looking past all the bells and whistles, something that must be on your mind is price.
-How much do these machines cost?
+How much do these Cricut machines cost?
 Is the more expensive Maker actually worth it?
 Which is a better value for what you get?

 The Cricut Maker is the most expensive personal cutter on the market.
 It typically costs about 1.5x as much as the Explore Air 2.
 However, there is a lot of utility packed into those extra dollars.